dy1z/docs/content/guides/2020-02-05-syntax-highlighting.md

 Next, we need to make sure that our Prism theme CSS is not purged at build time.

-We can do this by wrapping its contents in special comments:
+We can do this by wrapping its contents in special comments for PurgeCSS:

 ```css
 /*! purgecss start ignore */